kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 TODO prepare templates
  - DB has to be setup
- - TODO setup template solution, including serializer, DTOs, DB access - CSharp - exercise1 - just gutted final solution
+ - TODO setup template solution, including serializer, DTOs, DB access - CSharp - exercise1 - just gutted final solution TODO not gutted final - take the version from Outbox with confirms (or older! and Outbox with confirms prepare for Ex 2!)
+        DIRECTORY exercises, same level as `presentation`
+        `src` when final - rename to `solutions` ?
  - TODO setup template solution, including serializer, DTOs, DB access - FSharp
  - point of the exercise is to connect ot Rabbit and send a message to specified exchange when new ORC WARRIOR is born.
 Including the "sender" header
         proof: listener in presenters computer